SoftUni-Internal/interactive-content/EN/03-Built-In-Functions-And-Data-Aggregation/03-Aggregate-Functions.md

 | 6 | 40900,0000 |
 | 7 | 9500,0000 |

-After knowing this, let's take a look at the functions and their syntax:
+After knowing this, let us take a look at the functions and their syntax:

 [/slide]

 [slide hideTitle]

-# COUNT Function
+## The COUNT() Function

 We use `COUNT()` function when we need to count values (**not nulls**) in one or more columns based on grouping criteria.